The Perils of Mobile Parity

 - Notifications: two-step alerts and action sheets (iOS) vs. one-step cancellation actions (Android).

 - Back Button Navigation: go back hierarchically through the app (iOS) vs. using a physical back button (Android)

 The composition of views and workflow can be very different between the two platforms.

 Saving time and effort

 Not only does sticking to the native styling of the platform make an app feel more natural, but it can also save a lot of development time.
 The tools and frameworks created for application development offer easy solutions for implementing user interaction the way the platform designers had intended.

-This textual representation of the previous view is discouraged on Android because navigation bar titles are typically left aligned.
-Building custom navigation views with centered titles and dynamically generating text (made to look like an iPhone app) is both time consuming and unnecessary.
+This textual representation of the previous view is discouraged on Android because navigation bar titles are typically left-aligned.
+Building custom navigation views with centered titles and dynamically generating text (made to look like an iPhone app) is both time-consuming and unnecessary.

 To achieve the same look on iOS, every subview must be referenced in a ViewController and several lines of code must run to add and modify a shadow layer.
-If you wanted curved edges and a shadow, a developer will need to add a containing view for rounding corners, a subview for applying shadows, and yet another view to display the actual content.
+If you want curved edges and a shadow, a developer will need to add a containing view for rounding corners, a subview for applying shadows, and yet another view to display the actual content.

 You can imagine how laborious populating a view with several shadows can be not just for the developer, but also for an iPhone’s memory for rendering them.